hun-nemethpeter/cpp-reflector-mini/Proposal.md

 The first main step for reflection is to make inspectable every named language-object.
 This paper examines the way where every language-object has a corresponding IPR node at compile time.

-This paper introduce two new way for creating a dependent name

-1. Using dependent name in a template:
+Getting an IPR node of a named language object is done through extendending the template declaration syntax.
+Instead of typename/class keyword `ipr::GrammarElelemt` can use.
+ `temaplate<ipr::Class T> -> (SomeDriver driver)`

+This IPR node optionally can be forwarded to a constexpr object with the `->` syntax.
-`temaplate<typename T> -> (SomeDriver driver)`
+ `temaplate<ipr::Class T> -> (SomeDriver driver)`

  here `driver` will be a dependent name that can be used during template instantiation.
- The template parameter `T` will be forwarded to SomeDriver class's constructor parameter as an IPR node `SomeDriver` must be a constexpr constructor with an `ipr::...` argument:
+ `SomeDriver` must be a constexpr constructor with a corresponding `ipr::...` argument:

  ```C++
  class SomeDriver